meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 * Right click on the robot and select **Edit controller**
 * Have a look at the code, is there a way you could make a different target for each motor?
 * Give it a go ! if you get stuck you can take a look at the example answer :)
+* Don't worry if a completion message comes up, if you click on the **okay button** the simulation will keep running

 <div class="container">
   <button type="button" class="btn btn-danger" data-toggle="collapse" data-target="#demo">Example answer</button>